123survesh/ufo-drift/README.md

 # ufo-drift
 UFO Drift is a simple game clone version of Sling Drift Mobile game.
+Made with pixi.js.

-Made with PIXI.js The Assets have been taken from https://opengameart.org
+The Assets used in this game were been taken from https://opengameart.org

 # Known issues you may face:
 - The game has visible lag with when run on lesser processing power devices such as mobile phones.